-Natural Bridge
+Natural Bridge State Park

-Much more than only a bridge, Virginia’s youngest state park is a natural wonderland of quiet forests, rolling meadows, and views of the surrounding mountains and James River Valley.
-Six miles of hiking trails offer access to the park, including Cedar Creek Trail which leads from the bridge to the Monacan Indian Village and Lace Falls with an impressive 30-foot cascade.
+Six miles of hiking trails offer access to the park, including Cedar Creek Trail which leads from the bridge to the Monacan Indian Village and Lace Falls with an impressive 30ft cascade.

 Living history programs demonstrate how earlier inhabitants once used area resources for survival.
-Begin at the visitor center where you will find exhibits and a gift shop.
+Begin at the park visitor center where you will find exhibits and a gift shop.

 6477 S Lee Hwy, Natural Bridge, VA 24578